 Nourish - What’s the scoop on: Rosehip Oil

-You may have seen or heard about rosehip oil, and if you pop into one of our Nourish stores, you’ll see it dotted all around the skincare section and making several appearances in many skincare products.
-That’s because rosehip oil is the Rolls-Royce of skin care products.
+Have you heard about rosehip oil?
+If you pop into one of our Nourish stores, you’ll see it dotted all around the skincare section and making several appearances in many skincare products.
+That’s because rosehip oil is the Rolls-Royce of skincare products.

 This particular ‘What’s the Scoop on’ blog is focusing on rosehip oil and its particular role in skincare.